conCatenateAbdul/httpie-d/docs/getting-started/installation.md

 ```
 2. You should see an output similar to <code>3.2.2</code> (or the latest version).

+> [!Note]
->  Troubleshooting If your terminal says `command not found`, try restarting your terminal session to refresh your system paths.
+Troubleshooting If your terminal says `command not found`, try restarting your terminal session to refresh your system paths.